 Air fryers concentrate heat in a small area, use high-speed fans, and finish cooking faster, which makes them highly efficient for small-portion tasks.
 For example, reheating leftovers or cooking a single chicken breast takes a fraction of the time and energy in an air fryer compared to a convection oven.

 Another subtle factor is temperature recovery.
 Because of their larger size, convection ovens lose more heat when the door is opened, and it takes longer to return to target temperature.
-Air fryers, with their closed-lid design and smaller space, recover heat quickly, which helps maintain cooking consistency — especially important when you’re checking on food mid-cook.
+Air fryers recover heat quickly, which helps maintain cooking consistency — especially important when you’re checking on food mid-cook.

 Cleaning